 Physiotherapy Sheffield & Sports Injuries Clinic is a small friendly clinic providing state of the art treatment for people who are suffering with pain from any injury that has not improved on its own.
 We are proud of the specialist equipment we have in each treatment room that helps people with painful backs or necks to move more freely, improve their posture and reduce their pain.
 Conditions treated include Musculoskeletal (Muscle Imbalance, Hypermobility syndromes, Back pain, Achilles Tendonitis, Plantar Fasciitis, Knee Injuries, Neck pain, Arthritis), Cardio-Respiratory Conditions (COPD, asthma, CF, breathlessness) and Neurological Conditions (MS, Stroke, Brain Injuries, Spinal cord Injuries in Children & adults).Services provided include manual therapy hands-on Physiotherapy, Massage (Sports, Therapeutic or Cupping Massage, Acupuncture, Dry Needling, electrotherapy, Ultrasound Therapy, K Kinesio Taping, treatments for sports injuries, post-operative rehabilitation, exercise therapy (Clinical Pilates &Yoga classes or One to One sessions) and Work Station Assessments.

-Physios: Mrs Anila Giatsai (Clinical Lead Cardio-Respiratory), Ms Georgia Ntaoutaki (Clinical Lead Musculoskeletal), Ms Andri Pediou & Ms Bakhat Siraj (Clinical Lead Neurological Rehab), Mr James Tuen Y.Ng (MSK Sports Injuries Physiotherapist) ,Dr Zeel Shah (Physiotherapist).
+Physios: Mrs Anila Giatsai (Clinical Lead Cardio-Respiratory), Ms Georgia Ntaoutaki (Clinical Lead Musculoskeletal), Ms Bakhat Siraj (Clinical Lead Neurological Rehab), Mr James Tuen Y.Ng (MSK Sports Injuries Physiotherapist) ,Dr Zeel Shah (Physiotherapist).
 Most of our Physiotherapists are HCPC, MCSP and AACP Registered.

 Anila is always ready with a smiling face to provide an excellent treatment experience in a warm and compassionate manner.
 She is passionate about her work, and has been involved in the following specialist areas: